-Kyla Irwin was named Vanderbilt women’s basketball’s Director of Player Development & Community Relations by head coach Shea Ralph on May 4, 2021, and is in her first season on staff with the program in 2021-22.
+Kyla Irwin was named Vanderbilt women’s basketball’s Director of Player Development & Community Relations by head coach Shea Ralph on May 4, 2021, and the 2022-23 season is her second season on staff with the program.

 A four-year athlete at Connecticut from 2016-20, Irwin comes to Vanderbilt after a professional career overseas playing for SNP Bascats USC Heidelberg in Germany for one season.

 A consistent presence on the floor throughout her career with the Huskies, Irwin played in 120 games and made 20 starts.
 In her four years she shot 47.8 percent from the floor, served as a team captain as a senior and helped UConn reach the Final Four in all three NCAA Tournaments the team played in.